vlussenburg/xld-workspace/best-practices.md

 ## Create application packages in XL Deploy

 Creating application packages from pre-existing artifact repositories and adding metadata required to deploy (datasource specs, queue definitions).
-For the basics one should refer to this guide.
+For the basics one should refer to [this guide](https://docs.xebialabs.com/xl-deploy/4.5.x/customizationmanual.html).

 Creating deployment package through the UI is clear not a scalable approach to deployment automation.
 The deployment packages can be automatically created using a number of options:

 -	A plugin for your CI server (Bamboo)
--	A CLI script
+-	A CLI script using the [Jython API](https://docs.xebialabs.com/jython-docs/#!/xl-deploy/5.1.x/)
--	The REST API (from XL Release, PowerShell, Bash, any custom tool)
+-	[The REST API](https://docs.xebialabs.com/xl-release/5.0.x/rest-api/) (from XL Release, PowerShell, Bash, any custom tool)

 ## Plugin Design and Development Practice